John Hughes (footballer, born 1855)

-John "Jack" Hughes (1855 – 2 October 1914) was a Welsh amateur footballer who made two appearances as a forward for Wales in 1877 and 1879.
+John Hughes (1855 – 2 October 1914) was a Welsh amateur footballer who made two appearances as a forward for Wales in 1877 and 1879.
 He was also involved in the early days of Aberystwyth Town Football Club.

 Early life and education

 Hughes was born at Glynpadarn, near Aberystwyth, the son of Hugh Hughes, a local solicitor.
 He was educated at Shrewsbury School where he played "soccer" for the school first eleven in 1872–73.

 In October 1874, he was admitted to Jesus College, Cambridge as a "pensioner", graduating with a Bachelor of Arts (B.A.) degree in 1878.
 At Cambridge, he was awarded a blue in 1875, 1876 and 1877; in the latter year, he played alongside fellow future Wales international, John Morgan.